 In Edo Japan, adolescent boys that became underlings to samurai lived a sexually fluid, gender non-specific way of life.
-The boys, or wakashu, had unique hairstyles and wore distinct clothing to mark their status as the sexual partners of samurai superiors.
-Wakashu were also able to have sex with women, straddling the line between man and woman while simultaneously bridging the gap between childhood and adulthood.
+The boys, or wakashu, had unique hairstyles and wore distinct clothing to mark their status as the love partners of samurai superiors.
+Wakashu were also able to sleep with women, straddling the line between man and woman while simultaneously bridging the gap between childhood and adulthood.
 As a result, they're often referred to as Japan's "third gender."

 Sex in medieval Japan isn't easily categorized and, as one of the many unique traditions of samurai life, wakashu represented the spectrum of gender and sexual mores.
 As samurai declined in society, wakashu fell by the wayside, but in their heyday, they were the "beautiful youth" of Japan.

 The practice of wakashudo in pre-modern Japan involved a samurai warrior taking a young boy as an apprentice, a lover, and a companion - a wakashu.
 Wakashudo translates to "the way of adolescent boys" and was a relationship that bound the male partners until the young wakashu came of age.

 In many instances, the samurai, known as the nenja (meaning "lover" or "admirer"), and the wakashu remained close for their entire lives.

 The Buddhist tradition in Japan also included same-gender relationships between monks and young acolytes.
 Nanshuko, as the practice was known, involved an older monk - the nenja or "lover" - and a boy called a chigo.
 The youngest boys at a monastery would be as young as five years old, known as kisshiki, but the relationship between nenja and chigo didn't begin until a boy was older.
 Chigo were considered "angelic boys."